stop-gaming/markdown-blog/README.md

 Any file format in the [/files](/files) directory will be synchronized to the `/public/files` directory on the blog server and can be referenced and downloaded in the blog.

+## I18n

+You can see there is a [/i18n](/i18n) directory.
+Its purpose is to allow you to translate *posts* into multiple languages and display them on the website.
+Currently, this feature is still under development, so stay tuned.

 ## Learn more

 Please read [published/README.md](/published/README.md) to learn more.